B-S-F/yaku/user-documentation/source/finalizers/jira/tutorials/jira-finalizer-tutorial.md

 ## Introduction

 The Jira finalizer allows you to add comments or attach files to Jira issues based on the results of a qg run.
-To understand this guide, it is important that you have already completed the steps in {doc}`../../../onboarding`.

 ### Use-Case